 Flowers are followed by orange or yellow fruits that grow in clusters.
 As the fruits mature and ripen, they change in color from light brown to light orange to deep orange, to maroon.
 The fruit is oval, edible, about 1 inch long.

-Cold Tolerance: Once this palm has established, it is known to tolerate temperatures down 30F.
+Areca vestiaria is a slow growing palm that can get up to 15 – 20 ft tall and 8 – 12 ft wide.
+Once this palm has established, it is known to tolerate temperatures down 30F.
 Since this palm likes warm weather, try to avoid cold temperatures and protect it from the frost.
 It is great for USDA Zones 10a (30 to 35 F) to 11 (above 40 F).

 To prevent nutritional deficiency, apply good quality palm fertilizer that has continuous release formula twice a year during growing season.

-Propagation: Propagation by seed that takes only 2-3 months to germinate.
+Propagation by seed that takes only 2-3 months to germinate.